SirJson/rq3vm/README.md

 At first I wanted to re-implement the whole VM in Rust but after I while I realized if I continue on this path my idea backlog will never go down.

-So I used this as an opportunity to learn about mixing and linking C Code with Rust and Bindgen.
+So I used this as an opportunity to learn about mixing and linking C Code with Rust and bindgen.

 ## So what is working and what not?